 The forever loop will run the whole time that the program is running and anything that is included in that will be continually repeated.
+How often a loop is repeated depends upon the different steps that are called within the loop.
 In this case the forever loop will launch most of the other scripts and will run once for every time that the game is played.

-If we didn't include the forever loop here then we will only run the quiz game once andit will then end.
+If we didn't include the forever loop here then we will only run the quiz game once and it will then end.
 To play again then the player would need to start the game again using the "Green Flag".
 That would be perfectly valid too, but the forever loop is used here to show how a program can keep running after it would otherwise end.

-Now create a new variable by clicking on the Variables category and call it "Score".
-Note that because we are creating a variable on the stage it will be visible to all sprites automatically (there is no "For this sprite only" checkbox which we will see later).
+Now create a new variable by clicking on the Data category and then "Make a Variable" and call it "Score".
+As we are creating the variable whilst on the stage edit screen the only opton is "For all sprites" which means that all the sprites can access the variable.
+We will see additional options when we create a variable for a sprite later.